 Students planning post-graduate application to medical, dental, pharmacy, or veterinary schools should consult, at an early date, the individual schools to which they plan to apply for specific undergraduate course requirements.
-Any baccalaureate program can be acceptable, however certain courses are either required or recommended and cover topics included on the Medical College Admissions Test (MCAT).
+Any baccalaureate program can be acceptable, however certain courses are either required or recommended and cover topics included on the Medical College Admission Test (MCAT).
 Generally these include:

 Courses Units

-English 6
+English (writing) 6

 BY001A/B General Biology (one year with laboratory) 8

 CH002A/B General Chemistry (one year with laboratory) 8

 CH117A/B Organic Chemistry (one year with laboratory) 8

 PH002A/B Physics (one year with laboratory) 8

-Statistics, calculus, or other math

-(consult individual school catalog) 8
+Statistics and Calculus (consult individual school catalog) 8

 Additional Courses

-CH150A/B Biochemistry
+CH150A/B Biochemistry 8

-BY100 Developmental Biology
+BY100 Developmental Biology 4

-BY102 Human Physiology
+BY102 Human Physiology 5

-BY114 Genetics
+BY114 Genetics 4

-BY141 Vertebrate Zoology

-Humanities and Social Science
+BY116 Microbiology 5